alanzalewski/phantom-head/README.md

 ## Assembly Instructions
 1. Print the head (at 100% scale, the design has already been scaled down accordingly), and assemble together using superglue.
-2. Print the mold and assemble the two halves together using superglue.
+2. Print the mold and assemble each of the two halves using superglue.
-3. Secure the head inside the mold using nails around the sides, back, and bottom of the head so as to avoid damaging the face.
+3. Screw the head into the mold through the holes around the sides, back, and bottom of the head so as to avoid damaging the face.
-4. Close the mold and pour in Smooth-On's Ecoflex 00-30 silicone to fill the remaining space, and wait for it to cure.
+4. Clamp the two halves of the mold shut, filling any gaps with clay.
+5. Prepare the silicone (Smooth-On's Ecoflex 00-30 silicone, or another silicone of similar hardness) by mixing parts A and B together in an equal ratio (1A:1B) and degassing it in a vacuum degassing chamber.
+Once ready, pour it into the mold through the hole printed into the top.
+Wait for the silicone to cure.
+6. Once cured, pry the mold open.
+(This may take some work depending on the degree to which the silicone seeped into the cracks.
+You got this, champ.)
+7. Trim any excess silicone off.
+Ridges can also be smoothed out with a heat gun and gaps filled by pouring more silicone into them.

 ## Development
 We used publically available [ISO digital headforms](https://www.cdc.gov/niosh/npptl/topics/respirators/headforms/default.html) (specifically the medium size)—which were developed from anthropomteric data collected by NIOSH—as our base.
 The head itself was printed at 90% scale, with the remaining 10% filled with silicone to simulate a layer of human flesh and to provide a seal for each mask tested.
 The head went through four design iterations, as detailed below, before reaching the final design used in testing.
 Meshmixer was used to create all the CAD files, and the head was cast with Smooth-On's Ecoflex 00-30 silicone.